 Pancreatic Cancer: Symptoms, Causes, Treatment

-It can affect any organ.
+It is a complex and diverse condition that can affect any organ.

 They start growing aggressively, depriving the affected organs of nutrients, resulting in the failure of that organ.